 To help reduce your processing time, please note the following suggestions and information:

-The Real Estate Commission is not able to pre-review application materials or qualifications.
-Please do not contact the Commission with questions about whether you qualify or whether you would be granted licensure under any particular circumstance, including past criminal conviction history.
-You must meet the education and examination requirements and apply for the license, then submit an application with all required documentation to receive a determination as to your qualifications and eligibility for licensure.
+The Real Estate Commission cannot pre-review application materials or qualifications.
+Please do not contact the Commission with questions about whether you qualify or whether you would be granted licensure under any particular circumstance.
+You must determine for yourself whether you can provide proof that you meet the education and examination requirements.
+Then, you must submit an application with all required documentation to receive a determination as to your qualifications and eligibility for licensure.
+Please see information below regarding preliminary determinations on criminal convictions.

 If you wish to license a corporation, LLC, or partnership as a broker, you must first apply for the broker multi-licensee license and (if you have never held a broker license before) complete the steps to qualify for the exam.
 Once you have passed the exam you can resume your broker multi-licensee application and begin the broker corporation application for the company using the application number from the broker multi-licensee application.